JetBrains/guide/site/javascript/tutorials/eleventy-tsx/setup/index.md

   end: 132
 ---

+First things first.
+We'll start by creating a new 11ty project, which means adding some packages and files.

 In a mostly-empty `package.json`, we'll add the 11ty dependency and -- crucially -- indicate that this is an ESM project.
 As [Zach explains](https://www.11ty.dev/blog/canary-eleventy-v3/#new-features-and-a-short-upgrade-guide), `"type": "module"` flips the switch: